GAMR1520/GAMR1520/_references/compound-statements.md

 lang: python
 ---

-Essentially, compound statements define blocks of code that should be executed in particular ways or under certain circumstances.
+Compound statements define blocks of code that should be executed in particular ways or under certain circumstances.
 They are used for conditional statements, loops, function and class definitions, context managers and error handling.

-Compound statements are made up of `clauses`.
+Compound statements are made up of one or more *clauses*.
-Clauses have a `header` and an indented code block.
+Clauses have a *header* and an indented *code block*.
-The headers typically control whether and how the code blocks will be executed.
+The type of clause and any extra information provided, control whether and in what context the code block will be executed.
-There may be multiple clauses in a compound statement.

 This is a simple compound statement with just one clause: